anjanakg/Visualizing-Hidden-Stories-Using-Deep-Learning/README.md

 <br>

-This is the final course project of the Advanced Intelligent Systems and Deep Learning in my MS in Computer Science programme.
+This is the final course project of the Advanced Intelligent Systems and Deep Learning in my MS in Computer Science program.
 I would like to share the project credits with my teammate
 [Vijay Ganaraju](https://www.vijaykvganaraju.com/)
 .